 Schemes of work will often contain assessment activities.
 Effective marking of this work against specific objectives and a common standard provides both a record and feedback to the teacher and pupils.
-Teachers can review rate of progress by looking at pupils' work and by marks in record books - plans for future work can be adjusted accordingly.
+Teachers can review rate of progress by looking at pupils' work and assess pupils at the end of each unit as expected, exceeding or not met (with reasons) - plans for future work can be adjusted accordingly.